DIPSAS/DIPS.Xamarin.UI/README.md

 ### API

-Our API includes utilities that is handy when working with the MVVM pattern and XAML.
+Our API includes utilities that is useful when working with the MVVM pattern and XAML.
 This can be a [property changed api](https://github.com/DIPSAS/DIPS.Xamarin.UI/wiki/The-API#propertychangedextensions|), [commands](https://github.com/DIPSAS/DIPS.Xamarin.UI/wiki/The-API#asynccommand), [recursively searching the visual tree](https://github.com/DIPSAS/DIPS.Xamarin.UI/wiki/The-API#getparentoftype) with more.

 ## Maintenance

 The library gets constantly updated and new features gets added once we identify the need of having components shared between our apps.
 New features are added as a [issue](https://github.com/DIPSAS/DIPS.Xamarin.UI/issues) and are marked as a `[Spec]`.

+We follow semantic versioning for our [nuget package](https://www.nuget.org/packages/DIPS.Xamarin.UI/).

 ## Contribution